Analysis | Winners and losers from the Democratic presidential debate’s first night

 Russia and impeachment: The first mention of either of these came more than 100 minutes into the debate.
 De Blasio said Russia was one of his top issues.
 Then Delaney was asked about whether a president should be immune from prosecution, and he said it wasn’t really what voters cared about.
 Then Klobuchar suggested the important issue was election security, not necessarily what to do with Trump.
 For all the talk about Robert S. Mueller III and impeachment in recent weeks and months, it would have been an easy applause line Wednesday night to bring this up early and often.
 Somehow, Democrats resisted the urge — in a way House Speaker Nancy Pelosi (D-Calif.) will surely appreciate.

-Smooth production: Upon returning from the first hour and handing things off to moderators Chuck Todd and Savannah Guthrie, the NBC News proceedings were marred by a hot mic — somewhere? — and they had to cut to commercial to fix things.
+Smooth production: Upon returning from the first hour and handing things off to moderators Chuck Todd and Rachel Maddow, the NBC News proceedings were marred by a hot mic — somewhere? — and they had to cut to commercial to fix things.